Travel.State.Gov > International Travel > Learn About Your Destination > Republic of the Congo International Travel Information

-See our Fact Sheet on Republic of Congo for information on U.S.-Republic of Congo relations.
+See the Department of State’s Fact Sheet on Republic of the Congo for information on U.S.-Republic of the Congo relations.

 Requirements for Entry:

 Visit the Embassy of the Republic of the Congo website and or the nearest Congolese embassy or consulate for tourist visa information and document requirements for work visas, and review the Before You Go Checklist.
 Working without authorization is punishable by prison and/or deportation.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the Republic of Congo.

 Political violence and civil unrest may occur.
 In the past, political demonstrations have led to armed clashes, deaths, and injuries.
 The U.S. government has limited ability to provide emergency services to U.S. citizens outside of Brazzaville and Pointe Noire.
 Official travel outside Brazzaville must be approved by the Embassy on a case-by-case basis.
 The Republic of Congo’s borders remain porous, particularly with the Democratic Republic of the Congo and Central African Republic; cross-border crime and armed activity may occur.

 National Parks and Wildlife Areas: Heed all instructions given by guides or trackers.
 Armed poachers are present in some parks and forested border regions.
 Ensure you have the proper medical and medevac insurance for safari/adventure tours.

 Roadblocks: Armed soldiers or national police may conduct vehicle searches and check passengers for identity papers.
 These roadblocks often are poorly marked, and local authorities may target foreigners to solicit bribes.